There are a million

 gift.
 Write a card telling your friend or relative that you made a

 donation in their name.
 In addition, tell them why.
 Letting your

 parents know that they helped make all your dreams come true is a

 wonderful preface to a gift for the

-Make-A-Wish Foundation, for instance.
+Make-A-Wish Foundation, for example.

 3. Invest a little time.